 - Heavy objects in the load compartment should be placed against the seat backrests.
 Ensure the backrests are securely engaged.
-If objects can be stacked, the heavier objects should be placed at the bottom. - Secure objects with lashing straps attached to lashing eyes ¢ 71. - Secure loose objects in load compartment to prevent sliding.
+If objects can be stacked, the heavier objects should be placed at the bottom. - Secure loose objects in load compartment to prevent sliding.